Only have one day in Osaka, Japan? You’ll get to see the main highlights of this vibrant city and what Osaka has to

 3. Visit Universal Studios Japan.

 Ready for some theme park action?
 Universal Studios is one of the exciting theme parks to experience in Asia.
-You’ll love the thrill rides, such as Jaws and Spiderman, or see live shows.
-Also check out the Wizarding World of Harry Potter while you’re here and drink the delicious Butterbeer.
+You’ll love the thrill rides, such as Jaws and Spiderman, and live shows/performances.
+Also, check out the Wizarding World of Harry Potter while you’re here and drink the delicious Butterbeer.

 Address: 2 Chome-1-33 Sakurajima, Konohana Ward, Osaka, 554-0031, Japan (〒554-0031 大阪府大阪市此花区桜島２丁目１−33)

 Admission Cost: 7,800 yen ($72.75) adults (12+ years and up), 5400 yen ($50.40) children (4-11 years old), 7,100 yen ($66.20) seniors (65+ and up).

 4. Take a cooking class and learn how to make sushi.

 5. Visit Cup Noodles Museum and learn about ramen.